How to Make a Real Umbrella at Home

-Making your own umbrella from scratch is not an easy task.
+If you had to make your own umbrella from scratch it would not be an easy task!
 Even if you know how an umbrella works, finding all the necessary parts to construct the body and putting them together could prove very tricky.
 Thankfully, there is a much easier way to do this.

 In this article, you will learn how to make a workable umbrella at home using the body of an existing umbrella as a starting point.

-The process is pretty straightforward, but it requires some basic sewing skills.
+The process is quite straightforward, though it requires some basic sewing skills.
 If you’ve never used a sewing machine before, you might need to enlist the help of someone with a bit more experience.
 That way, you can turn this into a fun craft project for the whole family.

 What You Need

 To build your own umbrella, you will need the following:

 - An old umbrella – Take any old umbrella that you own, no matter if it’s collapsible or not.
 Just make sure that the body is fully functional and that there are no broken wires

 - Fabric – You will use this fabric to make the umbrella cover.
 Because you’ll be making each panel separately, you can combine two or more different fabrics.
 To keep the cost down, you can also reuse old tablecloths, old shower curtains etc.